Maverick9062/MERN-Stack-app/README.md

 ## Steps to run this on localhost

-- Create an account on mondo db atlas and inside cluster click on Collections
+- Create an account on mongo db atlas and inside cluster click on Collections
 - And create a database called [Details]
 - Go to Network access,go to 'Add Ip Address'
 - Click on [Allow access from anywhere] and then click 'confirm'
-- Open your Visaul Studio code and go to the directory where you have download it.
+- Open your Visaul Studio Code on your PC and go to the directory where you have download the project file in it.
-- Inside Project,go to client by changing directory by vscode
+- Inside Project,go to client by changing directory by vscode(cd client)
 - Now,Open two Terminals(One for client and another for server)
 - For Client,use [npm start] to run the application in localhost
+- For Server,go to server folder inside client folder by same (cd server)
-- For Server, use [nodemon server.js] to run the server in localhost
+- And then use [nodemon server.js] to run the server in localhost